firatkorkmaz/UNetSharpSharp/README.md

 ## UPDATE: New U-Net\#\# Architecture ##

 ### Changes: ###
+* 3D model version is added.
+* Number of filters is reduced by 50%.
+* Feature map additions are directed upward.
+* BatchNorm layers are replaced with InstanceNorm.
+* Weighted summation is implemented for deep supervision.
+* Skip connections on the ceiling network pathway are omitted.
 * Feature map additions from distant network pathways are omitted.
-* BatchNorm layers are changed to InstanceNorm layers.
-* Number of filters is reduced by 50%.
+* Deep supervision outputs are obtained from the ceiling network pathway.
+* Final Sigmoid functions are commented out and passed to the loss functions.

 ### Results: ###
 * Better performance.
 * ~4x faster training speed.
-* Reduced parameters from 43M to 8.9M
+* Reduced parameters from 43M to 8.85M
+* Parameter number of the 3D model is 26.5M

 ## New Architecture